 - Once the wrapper has cooled down, you can stack them up and cover with a cloth until needed.
 The wrapper can be made one day ahead, covered and keep at room temperature until the next day.
 Make sure they are completely cool down so no condensation is formed when you wrap them

 - Preheat oil in a skillet or wok.
 Add in garlic and stir fry for about 10 seconds and add the dried shrimp and stir fry for another minute.
-Add shrimp and stir-fry until they just started to turn color.
-Add the yam bean/ bang kuang, carrots and seasonings.
+Add the yam bean/ bangkuang, carrots and seasonings.
 Stir fry until the yam beans started to soften.
+Add the crab meat lump.
 Have a taste and add more salt if needed.
 Sometimes the yam beans may ooze out more water as you stir-frying them, that's normal.
 Once the yam beans are soft, it's done

 - Place 1 piece of popiah skin on a clean working surface or cutting board.
-Brush the skin with some chili sauce and hoisin sauce, if using in the lower 1/3 of the wrapper.
-Scoop about 2-3 Tbsp of the yam bean mixture on top of the sauce or other filling ingredients you choose to add.
+Brush the skin with some sweet chili sauce (if you choose to use) and sprinkle with some crush peanuts if you choose to use.
+Scoop about 2-3 Tbsp of the yam bean mixture on top of the sauce.
+Add strips of egg omelette, and 1-2 sprigs of fresh coriander leaves if you choose to use.
 Fold the two sides in firmly tuck and roll up tightly.
 Cut into desired pieces and serve immediately.
 Only prepare as many as you would eat.
 This is not something to prepare ahead of time as the skin will get soggy and tear

 - Popiah skin usually only good for 1-2 days.
 If you store them in the refrigerator, they will lose that elasticity and break when you try to wrap.
 So you need to reheat them with a moist heat like using a steamer.
 Steam for a minute or until heated through and they can be used again